andrews1022/web-development-course-list/README.md

 **Watch the [video here](https://www.youtube.com/watch?v=0pThnRneDjw).**

-And of course there are other learning platforms besides Udemy, but that is the platform I am personally most familiar and I think is the most popular, so that's what I am going with.
+And of course there are other learning platforms besides Udemy, but that is the platform I am personally most familiar with and I think (??) is the most popular, so that's what I am going with.
 So withour further ado, let's get learning!

-Ok first, if Udemy's not your jam, no worries!
+First, if Udemy's not your jam, no worries!
 There are plenty of other sites to learn coding/programming from, which I've listed below:

 ## Udemy Alternatives
 + [Codecademy](https://www.codecademy.com/)